 A total of 190 participants completed the 96-wk follow-up; drug discontinuation rates were 8.7% (7/80) in the FDC group, and 28.2% (46/163) in the MTR group.
 The reason for and timing of premature drug discontinuation in the two groups are reported in Figure 1.
-In the parallel analysis, there were no significant differences in linear trend of distribution of HIV-RNA levels between the two groups (Table 2) and there were no significant odds in favour of a higher level of HIV-RNA in either group at any follow-up and on the overall three strata analysis.
-In the before-after analysis, both FDC and MTR groups presented no significant differences in distribution of HIV-RNA in the four levels and in the dichotomized levels at either weeks 48 vs 24 and weeks 96 vs 24 cross tabulations (Table 3).
+In the parallel analysis, there were no significant differences in linear trend of distribution of HIV-RNA levels between the two groups (Table 2), and there were no significant odds in favor of a higher level of HIV-RNA in either group at any follow-up and on the overall three strata analysis.
+In the before-after analysis, both FDC and MTR groups presented no significant differences in distribution of HIV-RNA in the four levels and in the dichotomized levels at either weeks 48 versus 24 or weeks 96 versus 24 cross tabulations (Table 3).
 On the pooled data analysis of the dichotomized HIV-RNA levels, the McNemar test (two-tailed) showed a significant increase in patients with HIV-RNA levels < 20 copies/mL in the MTR group only.
 One patient in the MTR group presented a virological failure with 55 copies/mL at week 96 and 76 copies/mL after 3 mo.

 There were no significant differences in mean CD4 count between the two groups at baseline.
 A steady increase of CD4 count was observed in the MTR group, while in the FDC group we observed a slight decrease (-23 cells per mmc) in mean CD4 count between weeks 24 and 48.

 According to Fisher’s LSD test, there was a significant increase in mean CD4 count at any follow-up in the MTR group only (P < 0.001 each), while in the FDC group a significant increase was observed only at week 96.
-In the stratified analysis of the three major ARV backbones, after 96 weeks there was a significant increase in CD4 count in each MTR patient (Table 4), and in patients taking Atripla.
+In the stratified analysis of the three major antiretroviral backbones, after 96 wk there was a significant increase in CD4 count in each MTR patient (Table 4) and in patients taking Atripla.

 DISCUSSION

-In our prospective study among a cohort of selected adults with suppressed HIV viremia and known to be adherent to HAART, we demonstrated that involving patients in the switch from their FDC regimens to the corresponding MTRs for economic reasons did not affect the effectiveness of antiretroviral therapy in terms of virological response and immunological recovery.
+In our prospective study among a cohort of selected adults with suppressed HIV viremia and known to be adherent to HAART, we demonstrated that involving patients in the switch from their FDC regimens to the corresponding MTRs for economic reasons did not affect the effectiveness of ART in terms of virological response and immunological recovery.
 In the parallel analysis, no statistically significant differences were observed in terms of virological response at weeks 24, 48 and 96 between the two groups.
-Only one patient in the MTR group (0.8%, 1/117 as treated population) presented a virological failure after 96 wk.
+Only 1 patient in the MTR group (0.8%, 1/117 as treated population) presented a virological failure after 96 wk.
 This failure was detected as we adopted a very sensitive definition of virological failure and an extended follow-up period.
 As viremia was insufficient for RNA amplification and resistance testing, no emergent drug resistance mutations were detected.
 All other virological blips during the study period were of low intensity and were not detected in subsequent HIV-RNA determinations.

 In the before-after analysis, virological response to both FDC and MTR regimens was highly maintained throughout the study.
 FDCs and MTRs increased CD4 count to similar levels by weeks 24, 48 and 96.
 A statistically significant increase in CD4 count was observed only in the MTR group probably as this group had a larger number of patients.